top of page

 How to Transition Your Pet to a New Food Without Upsetting Their Stomach

-Switching your pet’s food seems simple.
+Switching your pet's food seems simple.
 Buy new bag.
 Pour new food.
 Done.
-Except… that’s usually when the diarrhea starts.
+Except that's usually when the diarrhea starts.
 Or the vomiting.
-Or the “why is my dog refusing to eat this?” standoff.
-Food transitions are one of the most common reasons I see upset stomachs in otherwise healthy pets.
-And the frustrating part?
-It’s almost always preventable.
-Let’s walk through how to do it properly, why it matters, and what to watch for.
-Why Gradual Transitions Matter Pets have sensi
+Food transitions are one of the most common reasons I see upset stomachs in otherwise healthy pets, and it's almost always preventable.
+Mixing old and new food together in gradually shifting ratios is the safest way to transition without upsetting your pet's stomach.
+Photo: Unsplash Why Gradual Transitions Matter Pets have sensitive digest

 Human and the Hound